Frequently Asked Questions:

 What about Music for our Video?

 All of our music is selected and purchased from online music licensing sites so both the videographer and couple have the legal right to use and display and distribute your wedding video(s).
+It's difficult to explain the exact process for choosing the right song for each couple's video, but we do spend lots of time listening to songs and narrowing down the right choice, also taking into consideration the couple's personalities and their own music preferences/styles if possible.

 What is Raw Footage?